 How you can best relieve your dog’s dry skin depends on the causes.
 But these are always smart tips to keep in mind - tips that will keep your dog’s skin and coat healthy and moisturized.

 - Even if antibiotics help relieve the brunt of your dog’s symptoms, remember that antibiotics can expose the body to fungal infections.
-Depending on the severity of your dog’s symptoms, it may be preferable to first try treating the dry skin with natural homeopathic remedies and products before resorting to antibiotics or steroids.
+Depending on the severity of your dog’s symptoms, it may be preferable to first try treating the dry skin with homeopathic remedies and products before resorting to antibiotics or steroids.

 - If you’ve been washing your dog more than once or twice per month with a heavily scented or artificially fragranced shampoo, take a break and see if the dry skin clears up.
 Speak to your groomer and ask to see which products they use on your dog.
-You may need to find a groomer committed to using high quality, all-natural products.

 - Avoid harsh chemical flea dips.
 Even if your dog does have pests (and obviously, you want to get rid of them!), these dips can irritate skin further.
-There are more natural ways to get rid of pests.
+There are other ways to get rid of pests.
 Option number one should be to clean everything your dog has lounged on or played with.
 Wash bedding, blankets, and plush toys with non-scented detergent.
 Give your dog a thorough, gentle bath and comb through the coat for fleas.
 See where that leaves you before you resort to the powerful, yet often harmful, dips.

 - Always provide plenty of fresh water for your dog.